-I like to take the veal out of the refrigerator 30 minutes to an hour before I start cooking, this ensures it comes to room temperature and doesn't stew while I cook it.
+I like to take the meat out of the refrigerator and separate the pieces 30 minutes to an hour before I start cooking, this ensures it comes to room temperature and doesn't stew while I cook it.

 You can use 1/2 cup chicken stock instead of water and stock powder.